timothymillar/TEFingerprint/README.md

 ```
 samtools index reads_mapped_to_repeats.bam
 ```
+***Preprocess tool:***

 Runing the preprocess program on the indexed bam file:

 ```
 tef preprocess \
-    reads_mapped_to_repeats.bam
+    reads_mapped_to_repeats.bam \
     --reference reference.fasta \
     --output danglers.bam \
     --threads 8
 ```

+Arguments:

+* Input bam file
+* `-r/--reference ` reference genome to align informative reads to.
+* `-o/--output` the name of the output (indexed) bam file.
+* `-t/--threads` specifies how many threads to use for alignment in bwa (python components of the pipeline are currently single threaded).

+Additional arguments:

+* `--exclude-tails` by default the soft-clipped tails of pairs properly mapping to a single repeat element are included as an additional source of information.
+This option will exclude soft-clipped tails from the resulting bam file.
+* `--tail-minimum-length` the minimum length allowed for soft-clipped tails to be included (defaults to `38`).
+* `--tempdir` by default, the intermediate files are written to a temporary directory that is automatically removed when the pipeline is completed.
+These files can be saved by manually specifying a directory with theis option.
+* `--mate_element_tag` by default, the same tag used to store repeat element names associated with each read is `ME` (Mate Element).
+This can be changed with the option.

 The output file `danglers.bam` contains reads mapped to the reference genome.
 Each of these reads is tagged with the repeat element that their pair was mapped to.

-Arguments:

-* The `threads` argument specifies how many threads to use for alignment in bwa (python components of the pipeline are currently single threaded).
-* By default, the intermediate files are written to a temporary directory that is automatically removed when the pipeline is completed.
-These files can be saved by manually specifying a directory with the `--tempdir` option.
-* By default, the same tag used to store repeat element names associated with each read is `ME` (Mate Element).
-This can be changed with the `--mate_element_tag` option.

 ### Fingerprint